dfo-pacific-science/dfo-salmon-ontology/docs/CONVENTIONS.md

 - Use `dcterms:source` to reference external vocabularies
 - Plan to convert to object properties in future versions
 - Check RO for existing relations before defining new ones

+Practical guidance for new relationships:

+- Before minting a custom property like `partOfRiver`, prefer the generic RO property `ro:part_of` and model “river” via the class hierarchy (e.g., `dfo:RiverSegment`).
+- When a domain-specific refinement is needed, define a custom subproperty aligned to RO (e.g., `dfo:hasMemberCU rdfs:subPropertyOf ro:has_part`).
+This keeps reasoning consistent and improves interoperability.

 **Unit Property Enhancement (Non-breaking):**
 For richer unit semantics, consider adding object properties alongside datatype properties: